peakphp/docs/quickstart.md

 # Start an application from scratch
 This guide assume that your have composer installed and an environment which can run php through a web browser.

+Before you go on, you might want try also peak project to even start faster.

 ### Install via composer

 ```